-Applying to colleges for the first time can seem overwhelming.
-But everything you need to know is right here, and Penn State Behrend's admissions staff is just an e-mail, instant message, or phone call away if you have any questions.
+Applying to colleges can seem overwhelming.
+But everything you need to know is right here, and Penn State Behrend's admissions staff is just an e-mail or phone call away if you have any questions.

 Simply take these steps to apply.